duke-compsci290-spring2018/final-project-team-32/oda-finalproject/README.md

 In general I am happy with how this website turned out.
 I learned a lot about Vue, Nuxt, and Firebase and feel more comfortable now developing a more complex website.
 I worked pretty hard to implement user authorization and authentication (users and admins can donate, admins can add projects to projects page) and the dual language functionality through a Vuex store.
 Nuxt took a lot of trial and error to figure out but in the end it was nice to generate a static website espeically considering this page is meant to be more informational than a dynamic application.

 One thing that still isn't working (and I have no idea why) is the image carousel on the Why page.
 It is there, but only shows up when you click on the big white area.
-This is particilarly strange considering Rikki used my exact code just modified for different data in the Why page and it works perfectly there.
+This is particilarly strange considering the Why used my exact code just modified for different data in the Why page and it works perfectly there.
 I tried posting on Piazza and doing a lot of research but couldn't figure out how to fix it.

 Notes (Rikki):